Drew Hansen

-Drew Derrick Hansen (born 1972 or 1973) is an American lawyer, author, and politician serving as a member of the Washington House of Representatives from the 23rd district.
+Drew Derrick Hansen (born 1972/1973) is an American lawyer, author, and politician serving as a member of the Washington Senate from the 23rd district, elected in 2022.
+He previously represented the district in the Washington House of Representatives.

 Hansen is the author of The Dream: Martin Luther King, Jr., and the Speech that Inspired a Nation.
+On August 23, 2023, Hansen was appointed to serve as Washington State Senator for the 23rd Legislative District by the Kitsap County Commissioners.

 Education

 Hansen received his bachelor's degree from Harvard University, and then studied theology at Oxford University, where he was a Rhodes Scholar.
 He received his Juris Doctor from Yale Law School.

 Career

 Law

 As an attorney, Hansen successfully represented cities in a lawsuit challenging air pollution.
 The Texas Clean Air Cities Coalition, a group of over 30 Texas cities, opposed the construction of a new petroleum coke-fired power plant.
 Hansen represented the cities, establishing that the air modeling used to support the proposed power plant was unreliable, and leading the power plant's expert to concede on cross-examination that he could "not say with certainty that any of the modeling that [he] testified about in connection with [the trial] was 100 percent accurate."
 After the trial, two judges recommended denial of the plant's permit, in a decision quoting from Hansen's cross-examination.

 A significant part of Hansen's law practice has involved representing victims of financial fraud.
 He has represented the city of Baltimore, the lead plaintiff in litigation arising from the manipulation of LIBOR during the 2008-2010 financial crisis.
 He also represented small businesses alleging they were injured by financial arrangements in violation of the usury laws.